breatheco-de/exercise-tictactoe-cli-python/README.md

 Do not clone this repository.

-1. The first step to start coding is cloning the [react.js boilerplate](https://github.com/4GeeksAcademy/flask-rest-hello) on your local computer or gitpod.
+1. The first step to start coding is cloning the [python boilerplate](https://github.com/4GeeksAcademy/flask-rest-hello) on your local computer or gitpod.

 a) If using Gitpod you can clone the boilerplate by [clicking here](https://github.com/4GeeksAcademy/flask-rest-hello).
 b) If working locally type the following command from your command line: `git clone https://github.com/4GeeksAcademy/flask-rest-hello`.